Kaiten: Deployment

 Kaiten were designed to be launched from the deck of a submarine or surface ship, or from coastal installations as a coastal defense weapon.
 The cruiser Kitakami was equipped to launch eight Kaiten and took part in sea launch trials of Type 1s.
-In addition, two destroyers of the Minekaze-class were converted to Kaiten carriers.
-Shiokaze could carry four, and Namikaze two.
-Twelve destroyers of the Matsu-class were to follow with capacity for one Kaiten, however only one, Take, was completed.
+In addition, six destroyers were converted to Kaiten carriers.
+Namikaze was modified to carry two to four, while six destroyers of the Matsu-class, classified as Desdiv 43, followed with capacity for one Kaiten.

 In practice, only the Type 1 craft, using the submarine delivery method, were ever used in combat.
 Twenty-one specially equipped submarines carried two, four, five, or six Kaiten, depending on their class.
-The Kaiten were lashed to the host vessel on wooden blocks with a narrow access tube connecting the submarine to the lower hatch of the Kaiten.
+The Kaiten were lashed to the host vessel on wooden blocks using metal bands that could be unlatched with a lever in the cockpit.
+A narrow access tube connected the submarine to the lower hatch of the Kaiten.
 This allowed the Kaiten crew to enter from the host submarine while submerged.